-The rules in tax credits allow people who pay for childcare in varying amounts over the year to work out their average costs by looking at what they spend over a whole year.
+When calculating help with childcare costs through Working Tax Credit, people who pay for childcare in varying amounts over the year are allowed to work out their average costs by looking at what they spend over a whole year.
 This allows increases for short periods during school holidays to be taken into account when calculating the average.
 In some circumstances you can also claim just for a short period.

 If you only use childcare at certain times, you can also calculate childcare costs on the basis of what you are likely to pay over the whole of the year.
 Our childcare costs calendar helps you work out the correct figure.

 This information is not relevant for Universal Credit claimants as your help with childcare costs will be calculated based on the amount paid out during the assessment period rather than averaging across the year.